Fudan-iGEM/2025-wiki/pages/measurement.md

 ### Summary

 The integrated results demonstrate that EMS-induced mutations specifically accumulate in the promoter region rather than the coding sequence, directly linking observed fluorescence changes to targeted genetic alterations.
-Through this systematic validation spanning cellular, population, and molecular levels, we have established BBa_255T0PHY [pSTM1 driven EMSfp499](https://registry.igem.org/parts/bba-255t0phy) in our [TU Recorders collection](/part-collection/#collection-2-tu-recorders-using-ems-insensitive-fluorescent-protein) as a reliable standardized biological part that effectively records mutation events, thereby enabling dynamic tracking by our *DR.&nbsp;sTraTeGY*.
+Through this systematic validation spanning cellular, population, and molecular levels, we have established BBa_255T0PHY [pSTM1 driven EMSfp499](https://registry.igem.org/parts/bba-255t0phy) in our [TU Recorders collection](/part-collection/#collection-2-tu-recorders-using-ems-insensitive-fluorescent-protein) as a reliable standardized biological part that effectively records mutation events, thereby enabling dynamic tracking by our *DR.sTraTeGY*.

 ### Reference